 Our Workshop and Seminar Facilitators:

-Dr Sue Bagshaw has 4 adult children and 6 mokopuna, she works as a primary care doctor specialising in adolescent/youth health at a one stop community youth health centre for 10-25 year olds, which she helped to set up, now under a new trust called Korowai Youth Well-being Trust.
+Dr Sue Bagshaw has 4 adult children and 7 mokopuna, she works as a primary care doctor specialising in adolescent/youth health at a one stop community youth health centre for 10-25 year olds, which she helped to set up, now under a new trust called Korowai Youth Well-being Trust.
 She is a senior lecturer in adolescent health in the department of Paediatrics at the Christchurch School of Medicine, and she is a contract educator with The Collaborative Trust, whilst she works towards setting up a Youth Hub to provide housing, creativity, recreation and services provision to young people.

-A group of young people (usually aged between about 15 to 20) who assist in teaching.
-They turn workshops into interactive and dynamic events where the experts on Youth can themselves speak with authority.
+A group of young people (usually aged between about 15 to 20) who are co-tutors in the training.
+They turn workshops into interactive and dynamic events where they are experts on the youth experience.

 Abbey is studying Psychology at the University of Canterbury.
 She has a focus on social media youth work along with other subjects.
 The world of social media can be daunting, but it's not insuperable.
 Abbey brings both personal experience and education to the subject to provide a unique perspective.
 Having been with the collaborative for over a year, she aims to create a place for open communication and learning.
 Abbey has assisted trainers in various workshops and looks forward to teaching and learning from those who join in.

 Jasmine White is passionate about education and awareness surrounding chronic pain.
 This passion arose from experiences that she witnessed from her own diagnosis of Juvenile Idiopathic Arthritis and throughout her battle with this.
 She is excited to be working with the Collaborative to bring change in this area as a Youth Tutor.